Pabi235/ML-code/Udacity/CollaborationAndCompetition/REPORT.md

 Cooperative-Competitive Environments by Rowe et al using a modified two agent tennis playing env from Unity as a test case. <br>

-### Algorithmic gaols and contributions of Rowe et al
+### Algorithmic goals and contributions of Rowe et al
 - Traditional Q-learning (in the multi-agent case)difficulty is challenged by an inherent non-stationarity of the environment, while policy gradient suffers from a variance that increases as the number of agents grows.

-- THE Authors adapt the DDPG algorithm to the multi agent setting by proposing each agent have centralised(by centralised we mean that knowledge of the other agent policies are needed by each agent in order to calculate its  own Q function ) action-value function that takes as input the actions of all agents.
+- The Authors adapt the DDPG algorithm to the multi agent setting by proposing each agent has a centralised Q function (by centralised we mean that knowledge of the other agent policies are needed by each agent in order to calculate its  own Q function ) .
 Additionally the have a decentralised actor network is used to take actions in the environment

 #### Model Architecture